patricioGarzon/Porftolio-PatricioGarzon/content/pages/blog/top-ten-lessons-we-learned.md

 ---
-title: nnovative and results-driven software engineer
+title: Innovative and results-driven software engineer
 slug: top-ten-lessons-we-learned
 date: '2025-05-01'
 excerpt: "with over 4 years of experience delivering high-quality, scalable software solutions.
 Proficient in modern programming languages including C++ and C#, with deep expertise in industry-standard tools such as Unity and Unreal Engine.\_."